NickGuz/NickGuz.github.io/content/posts/trackmania-openplanet-linux.md

 1. Install protontricks if you don't already have it.
 On steam deck, this can be done through Discover.
-2. Open a terminal (can use Konsole on steam deck) and run this command to open winecfg on our prefix:
-    ```shell
-    protontricks -c winecfg $(ls -At $HOME/.local/share/Steam/steamapps/compatdata | head -1)
-    ```
-    I'm not sure if this works on steam deck yet, so if protontricks doesn't work from the command line just search protontricks in the KDE start menu -&gt;
-    select the proper steam app -&gt; Select the default wineprefix -&gt; Run winecfg to open the same menu.
+2. Now just search protontricks in the start menu -&gt; select the proper steam app -&gt; Select the default wineprefix -&gt; Run winecfg to open the same menu.
 3. Click the Libaries tab.
 In the "New override for library" box, enter `dinput8` and click Add, Apply, OK.